-MR. MACGILLIVRAY: Having been affected by a western civilization, there is a tendency to depart from the old Arab type of housing and to have much larger types of houses.
-Actually a number of Arabs have hired Jewish architects to make their houses for them.
+Mr.MACGILLIVRAY: Having been affected by a western civilization, there is a tendency to depart from the old Arab type of housing, particularly in regard to roofing.
+Actually a number of Arabs have hired Jewish architects to plan their houses for them.

-MR. HIMD (CANADA): For modern sanitary improvements?
-NR NUMIHIMRAY: Yes.
+Mr. RAND (Canada): For modern sanitary improvements?

+Mr. MACGILLIVRAY : 1es.

-MAR.
-ELLD (CANADA): Is that true for educational methods and for Withins?
+Mr. RAND (Canada): Is that true for educational methods and facilities?

-MR. MACGINATVRAY: Yes.
-In the schools they are given a curriculum which includes hygiene, especially in the girls' school.
+Mr. MACGILLIVRAY: Yes.
+In the schools the curriculum includes hygiene, especially in the girls' school.

-SIR AFDUR RAHMAN (INDIA): Have laws about inoculation been introduced?
+Sir ABDUR RAHMAN (India): Have laws about inoculation been introduced?

-MR. MACGILLIVRAY: Certainly.
-Under the Health Laws the Director of Modical Services may, I think, insist on certain health measures.
+Mr. MACGILLIVRAY: Certainly.
+Under the Health Laws the Director of Medical Services may insist on certain health measures.

-SIR HENRY GURNEY: There is a provision for compulsory inoculation.
+Sir HENRY GURNEY: There is a provision for compulsory inoculation.

-MR. MACGILLIVRAY: But only at his discretion.
-They are not provided in the law.
+Mr. MACGILLIVRAY : But only at his discretion.

-CHAIRMAN: I suppose the nomadic population stick more to their traditional habits?
+CHAIRMAN: I suppose the nomaric population stick more to their traditional habits?

-SIR HENRY GURNEY: To agriculture.
+Sir HENRY GURNEY : To agriculture.